Advisor Toolkit · 3-step meeting system

 Client controlHigh

-Collaborative custody
+Collaborative security

 Multisignature design that supports stronger governance for larger or more complex holdings.